michd/VidCrop/README.md

 It has experimental built-in ffmpeg support to do all the work right on the page, but lets you copy the commands to run in a terminal window as a fallback.

 Initially this fallback was the only option, doing it on the page was a bit of a stretch goal.
-On-page ffmpeg is also much less performant than just running it directly, and is limited to 2GB for input files.
+On-page ffmpeg is also much less performant than just running it directly, and is supposedly limited to 2GB for input files.

 Check it out on [vidcrop.michd.me](https://vidcrop.michd.me).